jonathan-amar/jonathan-amar/README.md

 Hi, I’m @jonathan-amar!

-I am an aspiring software developer/engineer who is currently in the market for a first opportunity
+I am an aspiring software developer/engineer who is currently in the market for a first opportunity My current goal is to become more familiar with C++.

 Within tech, I enjoy
   - Java